Failed Female Sterilisation Claims

 Regarded as one of the very best in the UK, our clinical negligence team is headed by leading solicitor Eddie Jones.
 We pride ourselves on our proactive and professional approach and are committed to securing the very best outcome.
 The team includes members of the Law Society's specialist panel for clinical negligence solicitors and the Action against Medical Accidents (AvMA) solicitors panel.

-Our solicitors are well versed in claiming against the NHS and private healthcare providers on behalf of clients who have suffered due to negligence.
+Our solicitors are well versed in claims against the NHS and private healthcare providers on behalf of clients who have suffered due to negligence.

 How to Make a Failed Sterilisation Claim